Intermediate disorder limits for multi-layer semi-discrete directed polymers: Introduction

 We generalize this for $d > 1$ by taking multiple up/right paths as follows.
 Let $\vec{X}^{(\taf,\xf)}(\cdot)=\left(X_{1}^{(\taf,\xf)}(\cdot),\ld X_{d}^{(\taf,\xf)}(\cdot)\right)$ be a collection of $d$ up/right paths with initial points $X_{i}^{(\taf,\xf)}(0)=i$ and final points $X_{i}^{(\taf,\xf)}(\taf)=\xf+i$ for $1\leq i \leq d$ which are \emph{non-intersecting}.
 More specifically, the non-intersecting condition that we require is that $X_i^{(\taf,\xf)}(\ta) < X_j^{(\taf,\xf)}(\ta)$ for all $i < j$ and for all times $\ta \in (0,\taf)$.

-Notice now that the all the jump times for the $d$ up/right paths taken together can be thought of as a vector in $\bR^{d\xf}$.
-We can think of $\vec{X}^{(\taf,\xf)}(\cdot)$ as a random process by taking the probability measure on this list of jump times proportional to the Lebesgue measure on $\bR^{d\xf}$.
-(The process $\vec{X}^{(\taf,\xf)}$ defined in this way also has a natural interpretation as non-intersecting Poisson bridges: see Remark \ref{rem:Poisson_bridges}).
+Notice now that all the jump times for the $d$ up/right paths taken together can be thought of as a vector in $\bR^{d\xf}$.
+We can think of $\vec{X}^{(\taf,\xf)}(\cdot)$ as a random process by taking the probability measure on this list of jump times proportional to the Lebesgue measure on the subset of $\bR^{d\xf}$ of allowed configuration.
+(The process $\vec{X}^{(\taf,\xf)}$ defined in this way also has a natural interpretation as certain Poisson walkers conditioned to be non-intersecting: see Remark \ref{rem:Poisson_bridges}).
 Figure \ref{fig:up_right_paths} shows a typical realization of these paths.
 Denoting by $\e$ the expectation with respect to this measure, we define the partition function:

 \end{defn}